The Chern class for $K_3$ and the cyclic quantum dilogarithm: Introduction

 In section \ref{sec:review} we review some of the relevant facts about $K$-theory, homology of linear groups and Chern classes that we will require.
-In section \ref{sec:eta}, we review the definition of the element $\eta_\zeta$ and calculate its image under the Chern class map on $K_3$.
+In section \ref{sec:eta}, we review the definition and properties of the element $\eta_\zeta$.
+In section \ref{sec:bott} we show that (as guessed by Calegari, Garoufalidis and Zagier) the image of $\eta_\zeta$ in $K_3(\Q(\zeta);\Z/N)$ is $\zeta*\beta$ where $\zeta\in K_1(F)=F^\times$ and $\beta\in K_2(F;\Z/N)$ is the Bott element in $K$-theory.
+The result then follows from an application of a multiplication formula for Chern classes due to Soul\'e (see \ref{lem:sou}).

+We do not define the map $R_\zeta$ below, as it is not needed for the purposes of this article.
+For its definition and properties, see the article of Calegari, Garoufalidis and Zagier (\cite{cgz:bloch}).
+Their motivation for defining this map is because its values coincide with certain algebraic numbers arising from the quantum modularity conjecture for the Kashaev invariant of knots.
+Furthermore, they use its properties to prove a conjecture of W. Nahm that the modularity of certain hypergeometric $q$-series implies that an associated element of the Bloch group of $\bar{\Q}$ vanishes.